Fohdeesha/quanta-brocade/documentation/index.md

 We are not responsible for any damaged devices or property resulting from this guide.
 This guide assumes you own a legitimate Brocade TurboIron and therefore have rights to the firmware & its use.
 Two things will also change due to hardware differences:

 * The SFP+ activity/status LEDs stop doing anything.
 The copper ports and chassis LEDs continue to work as normal.
-We believe the Brocade lights use a different I2C I/O expander configuration, or even a different set of I/O on the chipset entirely.
-Only an aesthetic change, everything else functions as normal.
+The Quanta uses a CPLD to multiplex the LED signals, while the brocade uses native CPU I/O. There's no way around this difference.

 * The Brocade only has one Out Of Band management port.
 Your #2 OOB port will no longer do anything.
 You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.

-* While it may be possible to flash back to Quanta, we haven't investigated this (the Brocade bootloader does not have the same raw copy commands), so for now assume this is a one way trip.
-A trip worth taking, we think.

 If you're looking to purchase an LB6M, we recommend [UnixPlus](https://www.unixplus.com/products/quanta-lb6m-24-port-10gbe-sfp-4x-1gbe-l2-l3-switch) - their stock is all brand new and of known origin.
 ##Prerequisites